-- Enquirers approaching the Service are sent written information about non agency adoptions within five working days. - Applicants are asked to confirm in writing that they have received the information and they wish to proceed by completing a Notice of Intention Form. - Applicants are asked to complete an initial application form. - Applicants are asked to sign their agreement for statutory checks to be undertaken in line with agency adopters.

-- A social worker is allocated and begins the home visits and other enquiries. - The applicants submit their application to court. - The social worker completes the Annex A report for court.
+- Enquirers approaching the Service are sent written information about non agency adoptions within five working days. - Applicants are asked to confirm in writing that they have received the information and they wish to proceed by completing a Notice of Intention Form. - Applicants are asked to complete an initial application form. - Applicants are asked to sign their agreement for statutory checks to be undertaken in line with agency adopters. - A social worker is allocated and begins the gathering information for the court report. - The applicants submit their application to court.

-f.
-Birth parents - Support, information and counselling for birth parents
+f) Birth parents - Support, information and counselling for birth parents